pharmavillage/documentation/content/develop/reference/modules/modules-api-ref.md

         uint64_t repl1_offset; // Main replication offset
         uint64_t repl2_offset; // Offset of replid2 validity

-* `RedisModuleEvent_Persistence`
+- `RedisModuleEvent_Persistence`

   This event is called when RDB saving or AOF rewriting starts and ends.
 The following sub events are available:

-    * `REDISMODULE_SUBEVENT_PERSISTENCE_RDB_START`
+  - `PHARMAVILLAGEMODULE_SUBEVENT_PERSISTENCE_RDB_START`
-    * `REDISMODULE_SUBEVENT_PERSISTENCE_AOF_START`
+  - `PHARMAVILLAGEMODULE_SUBEVENT_PERSISTENCE_AOF_START`
-    * `REDISMODULE_SUBEVENT_PERSISTENCE_SYNC_RDB_START`
+  - `PHARMAVILLAGEMODULE_SUBEVENT_PERSISTENCE_SYNC_RDB_START`
-    * `REDISMODULE_SUBEVENT_PERSISTENCE_SYNC_AOF_START`
+  - `PHARMAVILLAGEMODULE_SUBEVENT_PERSISTENCE_SYNC_AOF_START`
-    * `REDISMODULE_SUBEVENT_PERSISTENCE_ENDED`
+  - `PHARMAVILLAGEMODULE_SUBEVENT_PERSISTENCE_ENDED`
-    * `REDISMODULE_SUBEVENT_PERSISTENCE_FAILED`
+  - `PHARMAVILLAGEMODULE_SUBEVENT_PERSISTENCE_FAILED`

   The above events are triggered not just when the user calls the relevant commands like BGSAVE, but also when a saving operation or AOF rewriting occurs because of internal server triggers.
   The SYNC_RDB_START sub events are happening in the foreground due to SAVE command, FLUSHALL, or server shutdown, and the other RDB and AOF sub events are executed in a background fork child, so any action the module takes can only affect the generated AOF or RDB, but will not be reflected in the parent process and affect connected clients and commands.
 Also note that the AOF_START sub event may end up saving RDB content in case of an AOF with rdb-preamble.

-* `RedisModuleEvent_FlushDB`
+- `RedisModuleEvent_FlushDB`

   The FLUSHALL, FLUSHDB or an internal flush (for instance because of replication, after the replica synchronization) happened.
 The following sub events are available:

-    * `REDISMODULE_SUBEVENT_FLUSHDB_START`
+  - `PHARMAVILLAGEMODULE_SUBEVENT_FLUSHDB_START`
-    * `REDISMODULE_SUBEVENT_FLUSHDB_END`
+  - `PHARMAVILLAGEMODULE_SUBEVENT_FLUSHDB_END`

   The data pointer can be casted to a RedisModuleFlushInfo structure with the following fields:

         int32_t async;  // True if the flush is done in a thread.
                         // See for instance FLUSHALL ASYNC.